-Location of plans and adrenaline autoinjectors
+4. Location of plans and adrenaline autoinjectors

-A copy of each student's Individual Anaphylaxis Management Plan will be stored with their ASCIA Action Plan for Anaphylaxis in the sick bay, together with the student's adrenaline autoinjector.
-Adrenaline autoinjectors must be labelled with the student's name.
+A copy of each student's Individual Anaphylaxis Management Plan will be stored with their ASCIA Action Plan for Anaphylaxis at [insert location].
+Whilst some students keep their adrenaline autoinjector on their person, medication for those that do not will be stored and labelled with their name in the school sick bay, together with adrenaline autoinjectors for general use.

-Risk Minimisation Strategies
+5. Risk Minimisation Strategies